criccomini/links-chris-blue/README.md

 # RSS to Bluesky Netlify App

-This Netlify app periodically reads an RSS feed and posts new entries to Bluesky—backdating each post to the RSS pubDate and embedding each link as a preview card (including thumbnail, title, and description when available)—using your Bluesky timeline to track what’s already been posted.
+This Netlify app periodically reads an RSS feed and posts new entries to Bluesky—backdating each post to the RSS pubDate and embedding each link as a preview card (including thumbnail, title, and description when available)—using your Bluesky timeline to track what’s already been posted, and limits posting to at most 5 entries per run.

 ## Setup